ereuter/PyEOT/README.md

 # PyEOT
 GNU Radio/Python-based decoder for EOT packets

-This combination of a GNU Radio Companion flowgraph (eot_nogui.grc) and accompanying pyeot.py will receive and decode packets from the End-of-Train device.
+This combination of a GNU Radio Companion flowgraph (EOT.grc) and accompanying pyeot.py will receive and decode packets from the End-of-Train device.
 The GRC flowgraph should be run before running the pyeot script.
 Note that pyeot.py MUST be run in Python 3.x.